Axway/mft-convert/content/en/docs/TransferCFT/overview_intro/c_use_cases_cft.md

 ---

-    title: Implementation architectures
+    title: "Implementation architectures"
-    linkTitle: Implementation architectures
+    linkTitle: "Implementation architectures"
     weight: 110

----
-This section describes the general types of implementation when using {{< TransferCFT/axwayvariablesComponentShortName  >}}, either with multiple {{< TransferCFT/axwayvariablesComponentShortName  >}}s or in conjunction with other {{< TransferCFT/axwayvariablesCompanyName  >}} products.
+---This section describes the general types of implementation when using {{< TransferCFT/axwayvariablesComponentShortName  >}}, either with multiple {{< TransferCFT/axwayvariablesComponentShortName  >}}s or in conjunction with other {{< TransferCFT/axwayvariablesCompanyName  >}} products.

 - Distributed A2A transfer exchanges
 - Centralized A2A transfer exchanges